 Amber Solar Parks (Holdings) Limited is a private company limited by shares, domiciled and incorporated in the United Kingdom and registered in England and Wales.
-The registered office is The Long Barn, Manor Courtyard, Stratton-On-The-Fosse, Radstock, BA3 4QF.
+The registered office is The Long Barn, Manor Courtyard, Stratton-On-The-Fosse, Radstock, BA3 4QF and its registered number is 08084105.